resir014/screeps/README.md

 `deploy-local` will copy files into a local folder to be picked up by steam client and used with the official or a private server.

+**Note:** After deploying, head over to the game's Memory tab, and set the build priorities for your room(s).

 ## Notes

 ### The `noImplicitAny` compiler flag